qua-platform/py-qua-tools/qualang_tools/control_panel/README_vna.md

 ```

 ### Set-up the spectrum analyzer mode
-The program below opens up a VNA using an existing configuration and initializes it for the quantum element _qe_ and
+The program below opens up a VNA using an existing configuration and initializes it for the element _element_ and
 operation _op_.
 A spectrum analyzer measurement is added, which will display the temporal trace and fft of the measured signal.
 The results (frequency, raw and fft data) are stored into the dictionary _vna_mode.results['SA']_.